 Canberra Raiders & Mounties - NRL and NSW Cup

 NSWIS - Assisting in swimming, diving, hockey, netball, water polo and a range of Olympic and Paralympic sports

 Shadi has gained valuable background knowledge in sports performance, rehabilitation process and practical skills working with some of the best S&C coaches, physiotherapists, bio-mechanist, physiologists and sports coaches in Australia and having worked in numerous organisations and clinics.
 He has varied experience across a spectrum of conditions both simple and complex.

 He is also a member of Exercise and Sports Science Australia (ESSA) and is SIRA and Medicare accredited.

-Bachelor of Health Science – Sport and Exercise (University of Western Sydney; 2015)
+Bachelor of Health Science – Sport and Exercise (University of Western Sydney

-Masters of Exercise Physiology (University of Sydney; 2018)
+Masters of Clinical Exercise Physiology (Charles Sturt University)

 Diploma of Fitness (TAFE; 2014)

 Diploma of Remedial and Sports Massage (ACNT 2010)